Temple marriage is a covenant that bridges death, transcends time, stretches unbreakable into eternity.

 It will be remembered how the Lord answered the hypocritical Sadducees who, trying to trap him, propounded this difficult problem:

-My friends, do you understand the implication and truth of this statement of the Lord?
+My friends, do you understand the implications and truth of this statement of the Lord?
 Though somewhat veiled in scripture, it is clear and understandable when supported by modern revelation.

-Elder James E. Talmage writes: “The Lord’s meaning was clear, that in the resurrected state there can be no question among the seven brothers as to whose wife for eternity the woman shall be, since all except the first had married her for the duration of mortal life only. … In the resurrection there will be no marrying nor giving in marriage; for all questions of marital status must be settled before that time, under the authority of the Holy Priesthood, which holds the power to seal in marriage for both time and eternity” (Jesus the Christ, Salt Lake City: Deseret Book Co., 1982, p.
-509).
+Dr. James E. Talmage writes: “The Lord’s meaning was clear, that in the resurrected state there can be no question among the seven brothers as to whose wife for eternity the woman shall be, since all except the first had married her for the duration of mortal life only. … In the resurrection, there will be no marrying nor giving in marriage; for all questions of marital status must be settled before that time, under the authority of the Holy Priesthood, which holds the power to seal in marriage for both time and eternity.”
+(Jesus the Christ, p.
+548.)

-Undoubtedly, the first husband married the woman for eternity by a ceremony that was not limited by time.
+Undoubtedly, the first husband married the woman for eternity by a ceremony which was not limited by time.
 She became a widow at his demise until she should also die and join her husband.
-Now, she married number two, “until death do you part,” and it definitely parted them even before posterity, and he went into the spirit world through the veil and with no wife, for their contract also had been terminated by death.
-And brothers numbers three and four and five and six and finally number seven in turn all married her in temporary marriage, in which ceremonies were the limitations, “so long as you both shall live.”
+Now, she married brother number two, “until death do you part,” and it definitely parted them even before posterity, and he went into the spirit world through the veil and with no wife, for their contract also had been terminated by death.
+And brothers number three and four and five and six and finally number seven in turn—all married her in temporary marriage, in which ceremonies were the limitations, “so long as you both shall live.”
+And death terminated what happiness they had had and their promise of future bliss.

 I knew of one young couple whose promising marriage was ended by a car crash one hour after the ceremony which included those perilous words, “till death do you part.”

-Civil marriage is an earthly contract, dissolved by the death of either party.
+Civil marriage is an earthly contract, completed in the death of either party.
 Eternal celestial marriage is a sacred covenant between man and woman, consecrated in the holy temple by servants of God who hold authoritative keys.
 It bridges death; it includes both time and eternity.

 “If in this life only our marriages are firm, our marital bliss real, and our family life happy, we are of all men most miserable.”